beavis22x/beavis22x/README.md

 - 👋 Hi, I’m @beavis22x
-- 👀 I’m interested in ...
+- 👀 I’m interested in  front-end developmet, React, RestApi, redux and all related libraries
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently taking a deep dive React hooks like useEffect, useReducer and useCallback, OOP and many other things.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me via sharhleb@gmail.com

-While working on one of the first training projects, I set a fictional email in the local git config settings.And here 's what github says about it:
+Unfortunately, while i working on all my previous projects I unknowingly set a fictional email in the local git config settings.And here 's what github says about it:
 "Generic email addresses--such as jane@computer.local--cannot be added to GitHub